 Participation in EDGE 21 enabled the Center’s research team to gauge performance of a number of key technologies that are part of the program in an operationally realistic environment.

 The FST-equipped Black Hawk escorted an air assault mission composed of three Black Hawks with 82nd Airborne Division paratroopers.
 While en route, a small unmanned aircraft detected a potential threat.
-The FST-quipped aircraft was dispatched and used its long-range sensor to identify the target, provide coordinates and an image to the network to facilitate the target's elimination.
+The FST-equipped aircraft was dispatched and used its long-range sensor to identify the target, provide coordinates and an image to the network to facilitate the target's elimination.

 The air assault mission was then diverted to a safe route.
 After neutralizing the threat, the FST-equipped aircraft proceeded to the landing zone and performed overwatch while the paratroopers dismounted and claimed the objective.